Skip to content

 The specific byte order is: Alpha (transparency) - Blue - Green - Red.

-If you don't want to use transparency, you can directly ignore the value in the AA position, for example, &HBBGGRR is sufficient.
+If you don't want to use transparency, you can directly ignore the value at the AA position, for example, &HBBGGRR.

 Transparency and Color Values

 • Fully Transparent: The color is completely transparent, i.e., invisible.
-The representation is &H00BBGGRR, where the AA part is 00 (completely transparent).
+The representation is &H00BBGGRR, where the AA part is 00 (fully transparent).

 Example: